Here at Crocodile Encounter we are all about education and animals. With

 12. How does an onsite event operate?
 Do we enter and walk around?

-All tours are guided with a knowledgable guide who has spent allot of time onsite and can provide answers to your questions
+are guided with a knowledgable guide who has spent allot of time onsite and can provide answers to your questions as well

-as well as stories about the animals themselves.
-This also allows us to both stimulate the animals and monitor the interactions
+as stories about the animals themselves.
+This also allows us to both stimulate the animals and monitor the interactions with

 Zoo in Cancun Mexico.
 We went there for a visit and they offered only guided tours.
 We where very impressed and compared to